PeterCamilleri/format_engine/README.md

 * dst - The class of the object being created (RO).
 * fmt - The parse specification currently being processed (RW).
 * engine - The parsing engine.
 Mostly for access to the library (RO).
-* hsh - A utility hash so that the parsing process can retain state RO.
+* tmp - A utility hash so that the parsing process can retain state (RO).

 Methods
 * set - Set the return value of the parsing operation to the value that follows.